study-ORCATech-cloud/learn-and-earn-fork/docs/user-feature/search-and-filtering.md

 ---

-This search and filtering guide helps you navigate the ORCATech Learning Platform efficiently.
+This search and filtering guide helps you navigate the LabDojo Learning Platform efficiently.
 For additional support, see our [User Guide](./user-guide.md) or [FAQ](./faq.md).